FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 ###Common

-Recquired:
+Required:

 These following elements must always be present in any experiment metadata

- * Each experiment should reference one `sample`.
-The metadata for that sample should comply with the FAANG metadata specification.
-	* This should be a reference to the BioSample ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
+ * `sample`  (*BioSample ID*) the BioSamples ID for the specimen, purified cell, cultured cell or cell line the experiment was conducted on.
+Each experiment must reference one FAANG BioSample
  * `assay type` (*ontology term*) The class of experiment performed. e.g. RNA-Seq or expression array.
 This should be a child term of [EFO:0002773](http://www.ebi.ac.uk/efo/EFO_0002773)
  * `experiment target` (*ontology term*) What is the experiment trying to find?
   * ChIP-seq for histone modifications should use a child term of [histone modification](http://purl.obolibrary.org/obo/SO_0001700)